Los Angeles Mesothelioma Attorneys

 Not all cancer cases give rise to a personal injury lawsuit.
-Mesothelioma is different because it is highly correlated with asbestos exposure, making it easier to prove who is legally responsible for causing your cancer.
-What follows are some of the most common defendants in a mesothelioma lawsuit.
+Mesothelioma is different because it is highly correlated with asbestos exposure, making it simpler to assess who may be legally responsible for causing your cancer.
+What follows are some common defendants in a mesothelioma lawsuit.

 An Employer

 Older homes can also have asbestos, which is especially dangerous for remodelers who must remove old materials like insulation.
 (For many years, home insulation was made of asbestos because it is fireproof.)
 Finally, miners also have a high rate of asbestos exposure.
-If you have ever worked in one of these fields prior to developing mesothelioma, be sure to contact a lawyer about your legal rights.
+If you have ever worked in one of these fields prior to developing mesothelioma, consider consulting a lawyer about your possible legal options.

 It might surprise you to learn that there is no widespread ban on asbestos in the United States.
+While new regulations in the United States have banned the ongoing use of chrysotile asbestos, exposure from legacy products remains a significant risk.
 The United Kingdom, Australia, Canada, and the European Union have all banned asbestos.
-American consumers have been receiving warnings about the dangers of asbestos since the 1970s, but even today, asbestos can be found in certain consumer products.
+American consumers have been receiving warnings about the dangers of asbestos since the 1970s, but even at present, asbestos can be found in certain consumer products.

 EPA regulations and state laws have helped to reduce this problem.
 Still, some manufacturers try to cut costs by using harmful asbestos in their manufacturing processes or final products.
-It is important for consumers to hold them accountable for these actions in order to protect other innocent victims from developing mesothelioma.
+It is important for consumers to demand accountability for these actions in order to protect other innocent victims from developing mesothelioma.

 Asbestos is common in home building materials, such as: